David Wilhite, PhD

 About Dr. Wilhite

-He has written four books, over 30 articles and essays, and he has helped edit numerous research projects.
+He has written six books, over 40 articles, and essays, and he has helped edit numerous research projects.
 His primary work has been in ancient African Christianity and more generally in the development of early Christian theology.
-He is currently co-authoring a three volume work on early Christology, focusing on how the early Christians understood Jesus’ pre-existence and how he was the one appearing in the scriptures as “LORD.”
+He is currently co-authoring a three-volume work on early Christology, focusing on how the early Christians understood Jesus’ pre-existence and how he was the one appearing in the scriptures as “LORD.”